PrimaveraDeveloper/lithium/howto/howto-migration-to-lithium-2.0/13-verify-test.md

 The following aspects of service behavior should be tested with extra attention:

-- Authorization scopes and authorization policies.
+- Authorization policies (scopes in particular).
 - Background services and background workers.
 - OIDC authentication.
 - Custom user interface.